-Before considering the informants’ stories it is necessary to say something about the conjunctures in which they formed their attitudes to English and began their careers.
+It is necessary to say something about the conjunctures in which the informants constructed their attitudes to English and began their careers.
 The term ‘conjuncture’ is often associated with the Annales School in the twentieth century.
-Annales historians re-orientated historiographical approaches away from linear, chronological accounts of past events.
-Instead they concentrated on long-term economic and social history, the longue durée.
-Alongside studies of economic cycles over long periods, Annales historians also identified ‘crises’, marked turning points within the larger patterns, which they called ‘conjunctures’.
-Fernand Braudel (1958) describes the implications of these historiographical changes,

-So today, side by side with traditional narrative history, there is an account of conjunctures which lays open large sections of the past, ten, twenty or even fifty years at a stretch ready for examination.
-(1958: 118)
+Annales historians re-orientated historiographical approaches away from linear, chronological accounts of past events, concentrating instead on long-term economic and social history: the longue durée.
+Alongside studies of economic cycles over long periods, Annales historians identified ‘crises’, marked turning points within the larger patterns, which they called ‘conjunctures’.
+Braudel (1958) describes the implications of these historiographical changes, where ‘conjunctures’ open up ‘large sections of the past, ten, twenty or even fifty years at a stretch ready for examination’ (118).

-In certain periods different circumstances coincide that enable various types of change to occur.
-John Hardcastle (2008: 4) suggests such periods might be considered as ‘circumstances and the chance intersections that constitute the “milieu” in which events unfold’.
-To understand the ‘unfolding’ of events requires the mapping of activities, discourses, intersections and contexts – Hardcastle argues ‘chiefly it requires uncovering networks’ (ibid: 15).
-But change does not happen because of these ‘chance intersections’ alone, human agency is instrumental.
-This is why for some the term ‘conjuncture’ takes on radical connotations.
-For example, Althusser (1969) suggests it is characterised by layers of tangled, complex and changeable power relations in a given period.
-Elaborating the ‘theory of the particular essence of the specific elements of the superstructure’ (1969: 114), is essential if the complex relations within a conjuncture are to be understood.
+In certain periods circumstances coincide that enable various types of change to occur.
+John Hardcastle (2008: 4) considers such periods as ‘circumstances and the chance intersections that constitute the “milieu” in which events unfold’.
+Understanding the ‘unfolding’ of events requires the mapping of activities, discourses, intersections and contexts – ‘chiefly it requires uncovering networks’ (15).
+But change does not happen because of ‘chance intersections’ alone, human agency is instrumental, and for some, the term ‘conjuncture’ takes on radical connotations.
+For example, Althusser (1969) suggests it is characterised by complex layers of tangled, changeable power relations in a given period.
+Elaborating the ‘theory of the particular essence of the specific elements of the superstructure’ (114) is essential for understanding the complex relations within a conjuncture.
 If that task can be achieved, then it is possible to examine the effects of various structures, conditions and political interventions.
-Critical analysis of these effects can highlight contradictions and areas of weakness that offer exploitable opportunities to force through change.
+Critical analysis of these effects can highlight contradictions, areas of weakness, that offer exploitable opportunities to force through change.

 Such opportunities can be seen in conjunctures where the informants were socialised into ‘English’ and developed identities, attitudes and practices.
-The informants were born during or immediately after the Second World War and their early memories appear to have been constructed at a time of hardship, but also optimism.
+Being born during or immediately after WW2, their early memories appear to have been constructed at a time of hardship, but also optimism.
 Cities were literally being re-built; there was rationing and widespread poverty.
 But it was also a time of ‘make do and mend’, a reliance on communities to ‘muck in’.
-Ball (2008) highlights distinct ideological shifts in the British State that have produced different policy initiatives and outcomes.
-The informants’ memories were generated through their experiences in the period of the ‘welfare’ state, which Ball suggests is characterised by ‘post-war economic growth and the expansion of the middle class’ (2008: 57).
-There was also the move towards ‘universalist welfare state education – national system administered locally’ (ibid: 57).
+Ball (2008) explores how distinct ideological shifts in the British State produce different policy initiatives and outcomes.
+The informants’ memories were generated through their experiences in the period of the ‘welfare’ state, which Ball suggests is characterised by ‘post-war economic growth and the expansion of the middle class’ (57).
+There was also the move towards ‘universalist welfare state education’ (57).
 Yet, while the 1944 ‘Butler’ Act provided secondary education for the first time to all children, it was implemented through the tiered and inequitable ‘tripartite’ system (Jones, 2003).
-And as John Dixon says of this period: ‘The taken-for-granted structure of education, you might say, was an echo of the class structure’ (1991: 149).
+And as John Dixon (1991) says of this period: ‘The taken-for-granted structure of education, you might say, was an echo of the class structure’ (149).
 However, in a time of ‘consensus’ politics, the institutionalisation of the NHS and education system were seen as ways of improving ordinary lives and social justice.
-For some, education was considered crucial for the further democratisation of British society (see for example Simon, 1955; Williams, 1961).
+For some, education was crucial for the further democratisation of British society (see Simon, 1955; Williams, 1961).